-In TCP Server mode, the NPort S8000 provides a unique IP port address on a TCP/IP network.
-The NPort S8000 waits passively to be contacted by the host computer, allowing the host computer to establish a connection with and get data from the serial device.
-This operation mode also supports up to 8 simultaneous connections, so that multiple hosts can collect data from the same serial device-at the same time.
+In TCP Server mode, the NPort S9000 provides a unique IP port address on a TCP/IP network.
+The NPort S9000 waits passively to be contacted by the host computer, allowing the host computer to establish a connection with and get data from the serial device.
+This operation mode also supports up to eight simultaneous connections, so that multiple hosts can collect data from the same serial device simultaneously.

-As illustrated in the figure, data transmission proceeds as follows:
+As illustrated in the figure, data transmission proceeds:

-- 1. The host requests a connection from the NPort configured for TCP Server Mode. - Once the connection is established, data can be transmitted in both directions-from the host to the NPort, and from the NPort to the host.
+- The host requests a connection from the NPort configured for TCP Server Mode. - Once the connection is established, data can be transmitted in both directions-from the host to the NPort, and from the NPort to the host.